-"He [Dhu'l Nun] professed the art of alchemy and belongs to the same class as Jabir ibn Hayyan.
+"He [Dhu'l Nun] professed the art of practical chemistry and alchemy and belongs to the same class as Jabir ibn Hayyan.
 He devoted himself to the science of the secrets (hidden phenomena -ilm u'l batin) and became proficient in many branches of philosophy (Hikma -wisdom).
 He used to frequent the ruined temple (barba) in Akhmim.
 And it is said that knowledge of the mysteries therein was revealed to him by the way of righteousness."

 It has been noted by historian Reynold A. Nicholson that "Sufism has always been thoroughly eclectic," he observed, "absorbing and transmuting whatever 'broken lights' fell across its path, and consequently it gained adherents amongst men of the most opposite views."
 The sources credit Dhu'l Nun with a large number of disciples in tasawwuf (Sufism).

 He was once asked "What is the end [objective] of the mystic?"
 The answer came: "When he is as he was, where he was, before he was."

 Dhu'l Nun al-Misri remains one of the most fascinating figures in early Sufism.

 * There is a recent claim that no mummies were actually harmed in the protests that have overwhelmed Egypt.
 Officials in Cairo said on Monday earlier reports that a pair of 2,000-year-old mummies had been damaged by looters were incorrect.
 "They were not mummies," Egypt's top archeologist Zahi Hawass told the BBC.
 They were just "two skulls taken outside from the CT scan machine."
 Daily News, 2/07/11.